Feature Selection: A Data Perspective: Feature Selection with Structured Features

-With the definition of index tree, the objective function of Tree-guided Group Lasso is formulated as follows:

-where $\alpha\geq 0$ is a regularization parameter and $h_{j}^{i}\geq 0$ is pre-defined parameter to measure the contribution of the internal node $G_{j}^{i}$.
-Since parent node is a superset of its child nodes, thus, if a parent node is not selected (i.e., the corresponding model coefficient is zero), all of its child nodes will not be selected.
-For example, as illustrated in Figure~\ref{fig:TreeLasso}, if the internal node $G_{2}^{1}$ is not selected, both of its child nodes $G_{2}^{2}$ and $G_{3}^{2}$ will not be selected.
+where $\alpha\geq 0$ is a regularization parameter and $h_{j}^{i}\geq 0$ is a predefined parameter to measure the contribution of the internal node $G_{j}^{i}$.
+Since parent node is a superset of its child nodes, thus, if a parent node is not selected, all of its child nodes will not be selected.
+For example, as illustrated in Fig.~\ref{fig:TreeLasso}, if the internal node $G_{2}^{1}$ is not selected, both of its child nodes $G_{2}^{2}$ and $G_{3}^{2}$ will not be selected.